obzehn/GROMACS_hands-on_intro/GPCRs/README.md

 ```
 gmx grompp -f ionize.mdp -c GPCR_structure_1_solvated_clean.gro -p reference_topology_GPCR_structure_1_solvated.top -o ionize.tpr
 ```
-You will see that this command fails with a fatal error.
+You will see that the command fails with a fatal error.
 If you look at the error, you can see a section with the following information
 ```
 NOTE 2 [file reference_topology_GPCR_structure_1_solvated.top, line 17]:
   System has non-zero total charge: 7.000000